ropensci/weathercan/inst/JOSS/paper.md

                     start = "2017-01-01", end = "2017-09-30",
                     interval = "hour")
 ```

+    ## Warning: All formats failed to parse.
+No formats found.

+    ## Warning: All formats failed to parse.
+No formats found.

     ## # A tibble: 10 x 2
     ##                   time  temp